|GitHub Extends Developer Program|

 Membership of the GitHub Developer program used to be restricted to developers with a paid GitHub account.
 Now it is open to any developer who want to join with a range of levels of membership.

-The GitHub Developer Program (GDP) GitHub hosts more than 50 million projects and is used by more than 20 million developers means a significant expansion.
+The GitHub Developer Program (GDP) GitHub which hosts more than 50 million projects is looking to expand.

 According the blog post announcing the new version of the program, it has three levels with additional benefits added at each stage:

 The blog post also states: